-- (2) The Specialist Prosecutor shall, pursuant to Article 21(6) of the Law, provide detailed notice to the Defence of any material and evidence in his or her possession.
+- (2) Any statements of additional Specialist Prosecutor witnesses, which have not been disclosed within the time limit pursuant to paragraph 1(b) and whom the Specialist Prosecutor intends to call to testify at trial, shall be made available to the Defence as soon as possible and shall be accompanied by reasons for the late disclosure.
+The Defence may seize the Panel where grounds to dispute the late disclosure exist. - (3) The Specialist Prosecutor shall, pursuant to Article 21(6) of the Law, provide detailed notice to the Defence of any material and evidence in his or her possession.
 The Specialist Prosecutor shall disclose to the Defence, upon request, any statements, documents, photographs and allow inspection of other tangible objects in the custody or control of the Specialist Prosecutor, which are deemed by the Defence to be material to its preparation, or were obtained from or belonged to the Accused.
 Such material and evidence shall be disclosed without delay.
-The Specialist Prosecutor shall immediately seize the Panel where grounds to dispute the materiality of the information exist. - (3) Disclosure pursuant to paragraph (2) shall be finalised during the pre-trial stage.
+The Specialist Prosecutor shall immediately seize the Panel where grounds to dispute the materiality of the information exist. - (4) Disclosure pursuant to paragraph (2) shall be finalised during the pre-trial stage.
 Thereafter, the Specialist Prosecutor shall provide notice of any new disclosure accompanied by reasons for the late disclosure.